DragonFoxCollective/SBEPIS-docs/The-Fray.md

 ## Meter
 The amount of a round of Combat, evenly split into Beats based on a Time Signature.
 Some characters will speak in certain Meters.

+# Implementation
+Midis provide a flexible and customizable way to add music.